makevoid/fivetastic/Readme.md

 ### TODO:

+- rake task to generate RapidWeaver Template
 - update vendored files

 ## Contributing:

 - fork the project, make changes
-- run tests in your browser (fivetastic/spec/all.html)
+- run tests in your browser (see specs section below)
 - send me a pull request